-Description (including retail value) of the prizes
+- Description (including retail value) of the prizes

 Any person who conducts a raffle on behalf of a community or charitable organisation must have written consent of the governing body of that organisation.

-A commercial raffle licence is required if:
+A commercial raffle licence is required if the person:

 For more information, see Application process and requirements - commercial raffle.

 It depends on the liquor licence category and conditions.
-It is legal for a venue already licensed to supply liquor for consumption off the premises to offer alcohol as a raffle prize, provided that other legal requirements are satisfied, for example, the raffle is for the benefit of a declared community or charitable organisation (eg sporting clubs and charities) and not for the profit of the licensed venue.
+It’s legal for a venue already licensed to supply liquor for consumption off the premises to offer alcohol as a raffle prize, if other legal requirements are satisfied.
+For example, the raffle is for the benefit of a declared community or charitable organisation (e.g. sporting clubs and charities) and not for the profit of the licensed venue.

 The selling of raffle tickets at equal value or different values is legal in Victoria.
 Ticket prices must be printed on the tickets, except in "small raffles" as defined in the Gambling Regulations 2015.